KrisTC/mrpack-checker/README.md

 ## API Dependencies

 This tool relies on the following APIs:

 - **Modrinth API v2**: For mod version and compatibility checking
 - **GitHub API**: Fallback for Fabric Carpet mod releases
 - **Minecraft Version Manifest**: For loading available MC versions

 ## Limitations

-- ⚠️ **Code Quality**: Prioritizes functionality over maintainability
+- ⚠️ **Still Vibe Coded**: Despite refactoring, this prioritizes "get it done" over perfect code architecture
 - 🌐 **Client-Side Only**: All processing happens in the browser
 - 📡 **API Rate Limits**: May hit rate limits with very large modpacks
 - 🔄 **No Automatic Dependencies**: Doesn't automatically resolve mod dependencies